Eligible cohabiting partner

 An eligible cohabiting partner is a partner you are living with who, at the date of your death, has met all of these conditions for a continuous period of at least two years:

 - you and your cohabiting partner are, and have been, free to marry each other or enter into a civil partnership with each other, and

-- you and your cohabiting partner have been living together as if you were a married couple, or civil partners, and
+- you and your cohabiting partner have been living together as if you were a married couple or civil partners, and

 Your partner is financially dependent on you if you have the highest income.
 Financially interdependent means that you rely on your joint finances to support your standard of living.
-It doesn't mean that you need to be contributing equally.
-For example, if your partner's income is a lot more than yours, he or she may pay the mortgage and most of the bills, and you may pay for the weekly shopping.
+It doesn’t mean that you need to be contributing equally.
+For example, if your partner’s income is more than yours, he or she may pay the mortgage and most of the bills and you may pay for the weekly shopping.

-On your death, a survivor's pension would be paid to your cohabiting partner if:
+When you die, a survivor’s pension would be paid to your cohabiting partner if:

 - all of the above conditions were met on your date of death, and

 - your cohabiting partner satisfies your pension fund that these conditions had been met for a continuous period of two years immediately before your death.

 You are not required to complete a form to nominate your cohabiting partner.
 However, you can provide your cohabiting partner’s details to your pension fund.
 Contact your pension fund to see if they have a form you can use to do this.

 A pension will only be paid to your eligible cohabiting partner if you paid into the LGPS after 31 March 2008.